I love my kids.

 With the emergence of digital textbook options, it’s important to demystify digital for the student.

-By going digital, a student can save 40% to 60% over new textbooks.
+By going digital, a student can save 40 percent to 60 percent over new textbooks.

 Although there are many titles available digitally, it might not be the most cost-efficient way to get your textbooks; your campus bookstore can help you find the right mix of new, used, rental and digital to help save a lot of money.